caadxyz/ikuku.cn/cases/GARS-NEPAL.md

 Note：
 * All texts are in Chinese or English.The organizer encourages all forms of representation which helps the better explaining of proposals. even videos can be include.
-* If you submit a video,Please submit a 1 minute (maximun) video to explain in, a few words, the key concepts of your proposal.
+* If you submit a video,Please submit a 1 minute (maximun) video.
 Please use subtitles even if you are speaking English or Chinese.
 (It is not mandatory to speak in the video, you may also use text, images, animation etc).
-Place your ID code at the bottom right of the video.
-You will find this ID code by logging in to ikuku.cn ucenter->my compettion.
-* To submit the video: First upload the video to YouTube or Youku, then login in to your competition profile page and paste the YouTube link to the video section of the submission.
+* To submit the video: First upload the video to YouTube(English) or YouKu(Chinese), then login in to your ikuku.cn ucenter->my compettion page, click on "update" of any proposal, it will jump to the propsal editting page.
+In this page you can paste the YouTube or YouKu link to the "extr.links" section.

 **3、注册报名/Register now**